JiaHongL/status-bar-helper/docs/generate-script.prompt.md

 - `vm.open` / `vm.sendMessage` / `vm.onMessage` → inter-VM messaging
 - `vm.stopByCommand` / `vm.stop` → stopping a specified or self-VM
 - `vm.onStop` → cleaning up resources (e.g., closing a WebviewPanel)
-- If it's a one-time script, remember to call `vm.stop()` at the end to terminate it.
+- If you are running a one-time script without opening any `createWebviewPanel()` or `sidebar.open()`, remember to call vm.stop() at the end to terminate the script.
+- If the script uses `createWebviewPanel()` or `sidebar.open()`, you do not need to call vm.stop(), because vm.stop() will also close the webviewPanel or sidebar.

 ---

-## 3. Demonstrating secret / storage / files
+## 3. Demonstrating statusBarHelper.v1.secret / statusBarHelper.v1.storage / statusBarHelper.v1.files

 ```js
 const { secret, storage, files, vm } = statusBarHelper.v1;